lynnlangit/aws-for-bioinformatics/4_K8s_&_Docker_Containers-KELLY/3_Use_Nextflow_with_Containers.md

  USE the Nextflow pipeline language to define and run your analysis workflow at scale

 ### What is this
  Nextflow is a reactive workflow framework & DSL for writing data-intensive computational pipelines.
-Run jobs on a single GCE Virtual Machine or a cluster of VMs.
-You can use GCE + Pipelines API (PAPI) using docker images on VMs as well.
+Run jobs on a single AWS EC2 Virtual Machine or a cluster of VMs.
+You can use AWS Batch to orchestrate your Nextflow jobs.
  - Nextflow can run on AWS or many other providers
  - Nextflow can run on AWS in two ways:
-   - Run jobs on Compute Engine VMs (can run bioinformatics tools from Docker)
+   - Run jobs on EC2 VMs (can run bioinformatics tools from Docker)
-   - Run jobs on Compute Engine VMS using the **& Life Sciences (Genomics Pipelines) API**
+   - Run jobs on EC2 VMS using the **& AWS Batch**

 ### Key considerations
 - Understand core Nextflow features - [link](https://www.nextflow.io/index.html#Features)

 ### How to do this
  - SETUP prereqs for Nextflow on your VM - JDK, Docker, Graphviz(optional)
- - RUN RNAseq example pipeline on Compute Engine and Cloud Storage - [link](https://cloud.google.com/genomics/docs/tutorials/nextflow)
  - RUN VariantCalling pipeline w/GATK - [link](https://github.com/CRG-CNAG/CalliNGS-NF/)

 ---